Bills Digest No. 16, 2024-25

 In contrast, the Australian Information Industry Association (AIIA) was disappointed that the Bill did not remove the small business exemption.
 It ‘firmly believed all businesses, regardless of size, should be held accountable for protecting the privacy of Australians and their personal and sensitive information’.
 The AIIA and the Tech Council also expressed the view the Bill should have included the concept of ‘controllers and processors’.
 The AIIA stated the ‘… distinction between data controllers and processors, as enshrined in the European Union’s [General Data Protection Regulation], is essential for clearly defining responsibilities in the management of personal data’.

-The Privacy Commissioner, Carly Kind welcomed the reform noting that that ‘enhanced civil penalty regime will add significantly to our enforcement toolkit’ and that ‘[t]he statutory tort would also fill a gap in our privacy landscape’.
+The Privacy Commissioner, Carly Kind welcomed the reform noting that the ‘enhanced civil penalty regime will add significantly to our enforcement toolkit’ and that ‘[t]he statutory tort would also fill a gap in our privacy landscape’.
 However, she stated ‘much more needed to be done’ and described further reform of the Privacy Act as ‘urgent’.
 Ms Kind also highlighted a need to bring small businesses within the Privacy Act’s remit.

 Digital Rights Watch considered the Bill was a ‘good first step’ but called on the government ‘to lay out a clear time frame for the remaining 100+ reforms that it has committed to implementing’.
 Electronic Frontiers Australia highlighted the need to redefine and update key terms such as ‘consent’ and ‘personal information’ and urged the Government to commit to further reform ‘before the next federal election’.